-Economic policy problems are everywhere.
-Think of the financial crisis in 2008 and the Euro crisis that erupted in 2010.
-Think also of population ageing which causes large increases in spending on healthcare and pensions.
+We live in challenging times and economic policy problems are everywhere.
+Remember the financial crisis in 2008 and the Euro crisis that erupted in 2010.
+Think of population ageing, which causes large increases in spending on healthcare and pensions, straining solidarity between generations.
 Global warming may threaten future life on earth.
-And income inequality is increasing almost everywhere in the Western world due to globalisation and technological changes.
-In order to be able to solve economic problems g, governments need excellent policy economists.
-By completing this Master programme you are able to apply state-of-the-art economic theory and research methods to solve the most important policy issues of our time.
+In addition, income inequality is increasing almost everywhere in the Western world due to globalisation and technological changes.
+In order to be able to solve economic problems, governments need excellent policy economists.
+By completing this master programme you are able to apply the latest economic theory and research methods to help solving important contemporary policy issues.

-Besides courses, the core of the Master programme consists of seminars.
-In the main seminar, you will try to solve one of the most pressing policy problems of our time.
-Moreover, our partners provide internships for the best students of the programme, for example, at one of the Ministries, CPB Netherlands Bureau for Economic Policy Analysis, competition and other government authorities.
-During this internship, you will most likely write your Master’s thesis.
+Besides courses, the master programme contains seminars.
+In the Seminar Economic Policy you will try to solve one of the most pressing policy problems of our time.
+Moreover, our partners provide internships for the best students, for example at one of the ministries, CPB Netherlands Bureau for Economic Policy Analysis, competition and other government authorities.
+During this internship you may write your master’s thesis.

-Main values of the Policy Economics programme at Erasmus School of Economics are: open-minded, curious, academically thorough, hard-working and politically engaged.
-If you are a strongly analytical student, if you are highly motivated, and if you are socially engaged, then you should enrol in the Master in Policy Economics!
+If you are a strongly analytical student, if you are not afraid of mathematics and statistics, if you are highly motivated and if you want to make this world a better place, then you should enrol in the Master in Policy Economics.

 "This programme is a great way to use economic analysis to assess current and important economic policy decisions"

 Typically, a Policy Economics student is smart, active and has above-average Bachelor grades.
 Do you have a keen interest in applied-policy issues and the public sector?
 Then you should read what our students have to say.